paulohscwb/polyhedra2/fractalarchimedean/README.md

  <hr>
 <h4>23.
 Menger's Cross - Jerusalem: Rhombicuboctahedron v1</h4>
 <a href="vr/FractalRhombicuboctahedron2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/53A.png" class="foto" alt="Rhombicuboctahedron - Menger's cross Jerusalem"></a><img src="ar/53.png" class="qr">
- <br><br>Consider a fractal rhombicuboctahedron.
+ <br><br>Consider a rhombicuboctahedron.
 We can increase the edge sizes of the corner rhombicuboctahedrons and decrease the edge sizes of the intermediate rhombicuboctahedrons to reveal a cross.
 In this version, we have 8 homothetic rhombicuboctahedrons with an aspect ratio of &#8534; and 12 homothetic rhombicuboctahedrons with a proportion of &#8533;.
 <a href="ra6.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>24.
 Menger's Cross - Jerusalem: Rhombicuboctahedron v2</h4>
 <a href="vr/FractalRhombicuboctahedron3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/54A.png" class="foto" alt="Rhombicuboctahedron - Menger's cross Jerusalem"></a><img src="ar/54.png" class="qr">
- <br><br>Consider a fractal rhombicuboctahedron.
+ <br><br>Consider a rhombicuboctahedron.
 We can increase the edge sizes of the corner rhombicuboctahedrons and decrease the edge sizes of the intermediate rhombicuboctahedrons to reveal a cross.
 In this version, we have 8 homothetic rhombicuboctahedrons with an aspect ratio of &#8730;2 - 1 and 12 homothetic rhombicuboctahedrons with a proportion of (&#8730;2 - 1)&#xb2;.
  <a href="ra6a.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>25.
 Mosely snowflake: Rhombicuboctahedron</h4>